Beavers see off Spelthorne to seal cup progress

 Report by Ben Lang

-Zak Joseph gave Beavers the lead early on before Flatman levelled for Spelthorne.
-Uchechi then restored the advantage before Joseph sealed victory with a second-half strike.
+Zak Joseph gave Beavers the lead early on before Flatman levelled for Spelthorne, but Uchechi then restored the advantage before Joseph sealed victory with a second-half strike.

 Gary McCann named a strong side by making just four changes to the side that fell to a 1-0 against Billericay Town on Saturday.
 Tyler Miller-Rodney, Ogo Obi, Oliver Sprague and Joseph entering the starting line-up in place of Luke Ruddick, Chris Dickson, Yado Mambo and Michael Corcoran.